 There are no detections of contaminants above MCLs in the presently "active" drinking water wells on Fort Ord.
-Presently, only Fort Ord wells 29, 30, and 31 are active water wells (see Figure 5b; POM, 1995a).
-Well 32 was closed in 1996 and will be replaced by a tobe-constructed well 33.
+Presently, only Fort Ord wells 29, 30, and 31 are active water wells (see Figure 5b; POM, 1995).
+Well 32 was closed in 1996 and will be replaced by a to-be-constructed well 33.
 Those wells were drilled either into the Lower 180-Foot Aquifer which is partially confined and hydrologically isolated from contamination in the A-aquifer or drilled into the confined 400-Foot Aquifer.
-The currently used wells are upgradient from the Fort Ord landfill or any other source of groundwater contamination in the Main Garrison Area of Fort Ord.
+The currently used wells are at a great distance from the Fort Ord landfill or any other source of groundwater contamination in the Main Garrison Area of Fort Ord.
 Therefore, the currently active Fort Ord wells will not be affected by contaminants from that source in the future.